stellar-drift/particle-party/README.md

 ## how to?

-simply enter your name and press the button! you can choose from five canvas colors :) reset if desired.
+enter your name and press the button! you can choose from five canvas colors :) reset if desired.